Indiana State Road 37: Indianapolis

-SR 37 originally ended at the junction of SR 35 (SR 135) and US 31 at Meridian and South Streets in downtown.
-The route that became SR 37 was originally numbered SR 13 in Marion and most of Hamilton Counties.
-SR 13 began at Meridian and Michigan Streets, then the junction of US 31, SR 13 and SR 367.
+SR 37 originally ended at the junction of SR 35 (SR 135) and US 31 at Meridian and South Streets downtown.
+The route that became SR 37 was initially numbered SR 13 in Marion and most of Hamilton Counties.
+SR 13 began at Meridian and Michigan Streets, then the junction of US 31, SR 13, and SR 367.

-SR 13 then followed Meridian St. (US 31) north to Fall Creek Parkway N. Drive, where it turned northeast.
+SR 13 followed Meridian St. (US 31) north to Fall Creek Parkway N. Drive, where it turned northeast.
 SR 13 then followed Fall Creek and Allisonville Road to Strawtown in Hamilton County, where what is now SR 37 was undesignated until 1940.
 In 1940, the portion from north of Strawtown to south of Elwood was made part of SR 13.
-From south of Elwood to Marion, the road that is now SR 37 was numbered SR 15.
+From south of Elwood to Marion, the road now SR 37 was numbered SR 15.
 By 1945, the entire route described above became a continuation of SR 37 from the south side of Indianapolis.
-SR 37 was designated along Michigan St. (westbound) and Vermont St. (eastbound) from Meridian St to West Street (at the time US 36, SR 29 and SR 67).
-SR 37 then turned south on West Street, until it became Bluff Road, at which point it was already part of SR 37.
+SR 37 was designated along Michigan Street (westbound) and Vermont Street (eastbound) from Meridian Street to West Street (at the time US 36, SR 29, and SR 67).
+SR 37 then turned south on West Street until it became Bluff Road, which was already part of SR 37.
 (This also removed the Bluff Road section of SR 37 from the state road system, removing the connection with SR 135.)